-The following table reflects the compensation, by category and on an aggregate basis, paid to non-executive directors of TSU for the year ending December 31, 2020.
+The following table reflects the compensation, by category and on an aggregate basis, paid to non-executive directors of TSU for the year ending December 31, 2021.
 Details regarding Mr. Green's compensation as CEO of TSU can be found under the heading "Executive Compensation".
+Option-based awards have never been granted to directors (other than Mr. Green in his capacity as CEO), and the Option Plan was terminated on March 31, 2020 upon the closing of the Arrangement.